Magisk-Modules-Repo/MagiskHidePropsConf/README.md

 ## Issues, support, etc
 If you have questions, suggestions or are experiencing some kind of issue, visit the [module support thread](https://forum.xda-developers.com/apps/magisk/module-magiskhide-props-config-t3789228) @ XDA.

+### Known issues
+- Xiaomi devices often have issus passing the ctsProfile check, particularly China releases.
+This is under investigation...

 ### An option is marked as "disabled"
 A couple of the options in the `props` script will be automatically disabled in some circumstances.
 These are:
 - _"Edit device fingerprint"_ will be disabled if another Magisk module that is known to also edit the device fingerprint is installed.
 Check the logs to get information about which module this is.